bhavyatan/SPEECH_THERAPY/README.md

-# Talkify Therapy Gamify
+# Echoflow

-Talkify Therapy Gamify is a project aimed at gamifying therapy sessions to make them more engaging and interactive.
+This website offers various interactive tools designed to help individuals enhance their speech skills.
+Features include scenario-based conversations, memory games, tongue twisters, and a voice assistant—all aimed at improving pronunciation, fluency, and confidence.

 ## Table of Contents